 Mongolian Gerbil Information

-gerbil The Mongolian Gerbil (Meriones unguiculatus) is also called "desert rat" because it naturally lives in the desert.
+The Mongolian Gerbil (Meriones unguiculatus) is also called "desert rat" and that is because it lives naturally in the desert.
 The Mongolian Gerbil is a friendly and social animal that lives in family groups.
-In the wild, the animals live in (semi)deserts of Mongolia.
+In the wild, the animals live in (semi) deserts of Mongolia.

 Head-body length : 10 to 12 cm